amber2394/chore_turn/README.md

 - Allow users to upload images of their bills and be able to send out individual invoices to their roommates.
 - Allow users to hold a group chat within the application.

+Working Agreement:

+- Midnight work cutoff
+- Be on time!
+- Verbal or slack communication when a pull request is made
+- DO NOT MERGE YOUR OWN PULL REQUEST
+- Work on a seperate branch ALWAYS
+- Commit after each individual task
+- Check the Trello Board constantly ( https://trello.com/b/8hN80Z03/chore-turn )
+- Update the Trello Board as you move through tasks